Lurchi70/ha-solvis-heating/README.md

 Before being able to use the integration, you have to own a solvis remote device and have it attached, configured and available in your network.
 The communication with solvice remote and decoding of the returned data is done by the pypi package [sc2xmlreader](https://pypi.org/project/sc2xmlreader/).

-## XML interface vs. ModBus Interface
+## XML interface vs. MODBUS Interface
-Since Solvis SC2 Centralcontroller version MA205 (or higher) the data can be retrieved via the ModBus interface (see [Solvis Heizung via Modbus auslesen und steuern](https://github.com/saruter/smarthome/blob/master/docs/projekte/solvis-heizung.md))
+Since Solvis SC2 Centralcontroller version MA205 (or higher) the data can be retrieved via the MODBUS interface (see [Solvis Heizung via Modbus auslesen und steuern](https://github.com/saruter/smarthome/blob/master/docs/projekte/solvis-heizung.md))

 If you have an older Centralcontroller version, MODBUS is not available.
-But the XML Interface is available (currently i don't know sine which version of SC2 - may be someone can tell me)
+But the XML Interface is available (currently i don't know since which version of SC2 - may be someone can tell me)

 Due to my own heating system, I could only test the XML interface agains a SolvisMax 6 with Solvis Remote 200.
 As far as I know, it should be possible to use this against other system as well, as long as there is a Solvis Remote available.